martdegraaf/martdegraaf.github.io/src/blog/content/posts/Add-properties-for-consuming-apps-to-a-nuget-package.md

 ```

 ## MyProject.ExampleNuGet.props

-The NuGet package has a .props-file to enforce some property's to the consumers.
+The NuGet package has a .props-file to enforce some properties to the consumers.

 ```xml {linenos=table}
 <Project>
   <PropertyGroup>